The Science Behind Our Gloves

 The hand is designed more for mobility than stability.
 It is composed of 27 small bones, muscles and ligaments that allow for a large amount of movement and dexterity, enabling us to perform a multitude of daily activities requiring fine precision and coordination.
 The two bones of the lower arm, the radius and ulna, meet at the carpal bones of the hand to form the wrist.
 Unlike the foot the hand does not have a large bone cushioned with a fat pad for bearing weight.

 Instead it has small bones surrounded by soft tissue, including the nerve and blood supply, including the median nerve which crosses the wrist through the carpal tunnel.
 The ligaments, tendons and soft tissues of the wrist are subject to strain when weight bearing on a fully extended wrist.
 The contoured gel pad for Wrist Assured™ Gloves was designed with these anatomical considerations in mind and to provide joint protection and comfort.
 Check out our selection of gym gloves with wrist support.
+They also work as great carpal tunnel gloves.

 WAGs therapeutic function sets them apart from standard work-out gloves.